yudi-mars/Soul/README.md

 We want to express our sincere gratitude to the developers and contributors of the following open-source projects, which have greatly inspired and supported this work:

 - [snntorch](https://github.com/jeshraghian/snntorch): Provided excellent modular design patterns for surrogate functions and input encoding schema that influenced our architecture.
-- [SpikingJelly](https://github.com/fangwei123456/spikingjelly): Served as a reference for implementing spiking neuron, RNN-related topologies and loading DVS dataset.
+- [SpikingJelly](https://github.com/fangwei123456/spikingjelly): Served as a reference for implementing basic spiking neuron, RNN-related topologies, and DVS dataset loading module.
 - [PyCIL](https://github.com/LAMDA-CL/PyCIL): Provided a clear and extensible data loading module for conventional dataset, which served as a valuable reference for our dataset handling.

 Their valuable work laid the foundation for some key components of our project.